 Did not take all appropriate action to obtain medical info

-The State did attempt to obtain medical information from the NCP but not the NCP’s employer.
-Or, the State attempted to obtain medical information from the NCP’s employer but not the NCP.
+The State did attempt to obtain medical information from the NCP but not the NCP’s employer or the State attempted to obtain medical information from the NCP’s employer but not the NCP.

 Did not pass medical information to CP or OHCA.